-Medicare FFS claims for medical and pharmacy are submitted on an annual as opposed to a monthly basis for all other payers.
-As a result, Medicare FFS claims are not available for the complete time period displayed in the dashboard and are only available through December 2019 for medical claims and December 2018 for pharmacy claims.
-Similarly, Medicare FFS eligibility records are available through December 2019 only.
+Medicare FFS claims for medical and pharmacy are submitted on an annual or quarterly basis as opposed to a monthly basis for all other payers.
+As a result, Medicare FFS claims are not available for the complete time period displayed in the dashboard and are only available through September 2020 for medical claims and December 2019 for pharmacy claims.
+However, Medicare FFS eligibility records are available through December 2020.
 Medicare FFS does not offer dental coverage and therefore it is not available as a coverage type for Medicare.
 For more information about what's currently available in the CO APCD (paid through dates), click here.